marleeeeeey/game_mvp_003_jumper_jam/README.md

 - Use `get_tree().get_first_node_in_group("any_name")` to get the node by group name.
 - Use `TextureRect` instead of `Sprite2D` for the UI elements.
 Allows for containers and scaling stuff.
 - Use empty elements (Controls) as anchors for animations to support different screen sizes.
+- Set `Control.Mouse.Filter` to `IGNORE` to prevent mouse events from the UI for debug layout as example.

 ## Files structure